Comparison

 - Sheriff / Seer / Cop — investigates a player each night

-- Doctor — protects a player from the kill each night
+- Doctor — protects a player from the night action each night

 - Citizen / Villager — no special power